 We use Amazon's Mechanical Turk (AMT) to verify the quality and correctness of the generated disinformation.
 In total, there are around 400 unique crowdsourcing workers contributing to approximately 2,000 Human Intelligence Tasks (HITs).
-For each HIT, annotators are tasked to look for supporting evidence from trustworthy news media to determine whether the generated sentences are indeed \textit{inaccurate}.
+For each HIT, annotators are tasked to look for supporting evidence from trustworthy news media to determine whether the sentences generated are indeed \textit{inaccurate}.
 Only those labeled as \textit{inaccurate} will be included in \datasetname~, while the \textit{accurate} counterparts are discarded. \Cref{apx:annotation_interface} provides the details of the annotation interface.

-To measure the inter-annotator agreement (IAA), we use the Worker Agreement With Aggregate (WAWA) score, following \citet{ning-etal-2020-torque} and \citet{sheng-etal-2021-nice}\footnote{We did not use other IAA metrics, such as Cohen's Kappa \cite{cohen1960coefficient}, as we expect vast majority of our generated disinformation to be inaccurate.
+To measure the inter-annotator agreement (IAA), we use the Worker Agreement With Aggregate (WAWA) score, following \citet{ning-etal-2020-torque} and \citet{sheng-etal-2021-nice}.
+WAWA compares each annotator's answer with the aggregated answer obtained via majority votes and micro-averages the results across all samples\footnote{We did not use other IAA metrics, such as Cohen's Kappa \cite{cohen1960coefficient}, as we expect the vast majority of our generated disinformation to be inaccurate.
 WAWA provides a better approximation for inter-annotator agreement in our scenario.}.
-WAWA compares each annotator's answer with the aggregated answer obtained via majority votes and micro-averages the results across all samples.
-The resulting WAWA precision, recall, and $\mathrm{F}_1$ are 80.01\%, 78.94\%, and 79.47\%, respetively, which indicates a moderate to high agreement.
+The resulting WAWA precision, recall, and $\mathrm{F}_1$ are 80.01\%, 78.94\%, and 79.47\%, which indicates a moderate to high agreement. \looseness=-1